Adelost/javascript-serialization-benchmark/README.md

 `pbf` performed only slightly better than native JSON but is deserialized cleanly without any remnants.

+`bser` was slower than native JSON at both encoding and decoding (slightly slower than BSON).
+It was however very good at handling large payloads, and provides a good compression ratio considering it does not require a schema, and is deserialized cleanly.

 `bson` was slower than native JSON at both encoding and decoding, provided only a modest compression ratio, and was bad at handling large payloads, but does not require a schema and is deserialized cleanly.

 `google-protobuf` was slow at encoding, performs average during decoding but might require additional decoding that would further decrease performance, requires extra setup and can cause unexpected renaming of variables.